CatalystCode/spk/src/commands/setup.md

 A `setup.log` file is created after running this command.
 This file contains information about what are created and the execution status (completed or incomplete).
 This file will not be created if input validation failed.

-## Notes

-1. Personal Access Token.
-It needs to have the permissions to
-   1. read and write on project
-   1. read and write on Git Repo